Sydney Bristow

 Sydney Anne Bristow (played by Jennifer Garner) is a fictional character and the protagonist of the television series Alias.
-She is an American woman with a Russian-Canadian family background who works as a spy for the CIA.
+She is an American woman with a Russian-Canadian family background who thought she was working as a spy for the CIA when, in fact, she was one of the operatives working for a criminal organization known as SD-6 — one of the arms of the terrorist group The Alliance of Twelve.
+Eventually, Sydney learns the truth about her employers and becomes herself a spy for the CIA.